clojuredocs/guides/articles/ecosystem/java_jdbc/using_sql.md

 By default `result-set-read-column` just returns its first argument (the `Boolean` implementation ensure the result is either `true` or `false`).

-If you are using a database that require special treatment of null values, e.g., TeraData, you can extend `ISQLParameter` to nil and define `set-parameter` to use `.setNull` instead of `.setObject`.
+If you are using a database that requires special treatment of null values, e.g., TeraData, you can extend `ISQLParameter` to `nil` (and `Object`) and define `set-parameter` to use `.setNull` instead of `.setObject`.
 The `set-parameter` function is called with three arguments:

 * The Clojure value itself
 * The `PreparedStatement` object